koush/docs.scrypted.app/camera-preparation.md

 * Enable `ONVIF` on the camera.
 * Some cameras require entering a separate username and password for the ONVIF service.
 Ensure the `ONVIF` service has a user set up with the **same** username and password credentials used for the camera itself.

-## Other Settings

-### Password

-Set the password to a simple alphanumeric secret.
-Special characters often cause authentication issues.
-If the camera supports both `Basic` and `Digest` Authorization, configure it for `Digest` only, which is more secure.